duelj/design-manual/ui-toolkit/sidebar_prefooter.md

 ### Mobile

 * All elements become single column.

-* Mobile  link should be used in place of normal links
+* Mobile link style should be used in place of normal links

 </div>